Anand-Kumar-Karn/Code_Teko_Frontend/README.md

 # Code_Teko_Frontend
-This is frontend project of Code Teko website.
+This is project of Code Teko website.

+I designed the Frontend of Code Teko Website.